eead-csic-compbio/get_homologues/lib/mview/README.md

 ### Copyright and licence

-MView and associated libraries are Open Source Software with copyright protected under the GNU General Public License, version 2.
+MView is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

 ### Acknowledgements